Women’s March Chicago 2018: March to the Polls FAQs

 What if there is an emergency medical issue?

-We will contract for EMT services onsite, and work with the Chicago Fire Department for city-provided services.
+We will have EMT services onsite, and work with the Chicago Fire Department for city-provided services.

 Will there be any food or drinks available?

 We suggest packing a lunch.
 At this time, food and drink are not planned onsite.
-If you do purchase and bring in food and drink items, please make sure to properly dispose of any waste, which may mean carrying it with you to a garbage can offsite.
+If you do purchase and bring in food and drink items, please make sure to properly dispose of any waste, which may mean carrying it with you to a garbage can offsite as many garbage cans will be removed from the rally and march area.

 WHAT CAN I BRING?